jamiecoleman92/katacoda-scenarios/kubeconfig/step2.md

 You should see a response that will show you the JVM system properties of the running container.

+Now if you run the following curl command it will only show you the response headers from the above request:

+`curl -u bob:bobpwd -D - http://$IP:31000/system/properties -o /dev/null`{{execute}}

 Similarly, navigate to `curl http://$IP:32000/inventory/systems/system-service`{{execute}}.
 This request will add properties from the system microservice into the inventory microservice.